cdio/caio/README.md

 The keyboard layout can be set using the *keymaps* configuration option (the default is [US-ANSI](https://en.wikipedia.org/wiki/File:ANSI_Keyboard_Layout_Diagram_with_Form_Factor.svg)).

-For exapmple, to use the italian layout:
+For example, to use the italian layout:
 ```
     $ c64 --keymaps it
 ```